 You can edit custom ticket fields to update the title and description, configure access permissions and display information, and configure and organize ticket field values.
 You can also activate or deactivate ticket fields as needed or delete them entirely.
-For system or other protected ticket fields, some of these tasks might not be allowed.
+For standard or other protected ticket fields, some of these tasks might not be allowed.

 You must be an administrator or an agent in a custom role with permission to update ticket fields.